-1.0 Units / 1.0 hour LEC
+1.0 Units/1.0 hour LEC

-This course will explore the role of adult-children relationships in managing children's behavior.
-The course will describe what goes wrong in relationships and how to change them.
-This course is cross listed with PSY 80.
+This course will explore strategies for establishing effective adult-child relationships and their role in the successful management of children's behavior.
+This course is cross listed as PSY-80.

 CDV-100 Principles in Preschool Programs